collapsed-stacks/startups/questions/3346/how-to-achieve-continuous-deployment-in-a-mobile-app-startup.md

 - posted by: [Okyasoft](https://stackexchange.com/users/294248/okyasoft) on 2015-02-05
 - score: 0

-<p>Since, for native apps on app stores there is a review process for getting approved I am not sure if a true continuous integration will be feasible.
+Since, for native apps on app stores there is a review process for getting approved I am not sure if a true continuous integration will be feasible.
 However, one potential way to achieve that is using a mobile site instead of an app.
 Where the app just is a way to access the site.
-This way, whenever you make any changes to the website you can deploy it to everyone.</p>
+This way, whenever you make any changes to the website you can deploy it to everyone.